d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Types.md

 ## Primitive Values

-- immutable - in the way that a primitive itself cannot be modified, but new primitives can be created, and those values are assigned to variables.
+- immutable - in the way that a primitive itself cannot be modified, but new primitives can be created, and those values are assigned to variables
+	- #### exanok
 -